 Usually neighbours are a bane but, when your neighbours are the clouds, you can feel confident in embracing them.
 Kelly Behun’s living room design – found in the highest completed penthouse in New York City in the storied 432 Park Avenue development – reflects a celestial approach.
 Renowned for her no-colour-allowed interiors (although, she has been known to paint an entire room in electric blue gloss with a gold-leafed ceiling), the designer capitalises on the space’s near-luminous light with an oversized modern sofa in a chic milky white, sheer drapes and an Art Deco accent wall with stepped fireplace and elegant wall sconces.
 Heaven just got a zip code.

 Thanks to their ability to pair perfectly with any and all colours, the power of neutrals is unlike any other.
-Their inherent ease make neutral bases the smartest solution for spaces which need to be liveable whilst their versatility render them a suitable canvas for pops of colour.
+Their inherent ease make neutral walls the smartest solution for spaces which need to be liveable, whilst their versatility render them a suitable canvas for pops of colour.
 In her newest London project, Natalia Miyar dresses up a neutral space with gestural artwork, edgy accessories and key soft furnishings in acid yellow, blush pinks and petrol blue.
-The space feels daring without risking changeability.
+The space feels daring without risking being too trendy.

 Image Credit: Landmass London

 A living room which speaks of sunnier climes than its Lincoln Park, Chicago locale, Wendy Labrum’s breezy design schools in matters of casual elegance.
-The ease of its bone-hued loose sofa covers complements their chic silhouettes, its folky armchairs are updated with neutral seat pads and its formal positioning arranged around the fireplace is grounded by a maze sisal rug and natural accents.
+The ease of the loose covers of its matching cream sofas complements their chic silhouettes, its folky armchairs are updated with neutral seat pads and its formal positioning arranged around the fireplace is grounded by a maze sisal rug and natural accents.
+A smartly rethought a cream and brown living room ideas.
 Channel its laid-back vibe with our Rustic Chic edit.